-The SHW requires road surfacing works on trunk roads including motorways to be carried out in accordance with:
+The SHW requires road surfacing works to be carried out in accordance with:

 Quality Management in Highway Works, Sector Scheme 16 Sector Scheme Document for the Laying of Asphalt Mixes.

 The sector scheme details how a quality management system (QMS) complying with BS EN 9001 can developed and maintained with by a road surfacing contractor.
 The sector scheme includes specific requirements about the training and competence of the contractor's employees.